Understanding Your Health Insurance Coverage – and the Costs – Of Pregnancy

 Let's say you have a health insurance plan, and it's the "bronze" version of the coverage with an $8,000 individual deductible.
 You can dive into the details of your plan and how your costs – and those that are covered – online or with the help of a service professional from your provider.

-“It’s important to understand that if you have a $6,000 out-of-pocket maximum for the year, you will likely pay that out of your own personal finances until your expenses are covered at 100%,” Renshaw said.
+If you have a $6,000 out-of-pocket maximum for the year, you will likely pay that out of your own personal finances until your expenses are covered at 100%.

 Add Baby to Your Insurance Plan After Birth